lucasfoo/Luminus-Downloader/README.md

 # Luminus-Downloader
-A downloader for Luminus(NUS e-learning portal) videos!
+A chrome extension to download Luminus(NUS e-learning portal) videos!

 ## Features
 Allows for the download of: